History & Traditions

 In 1940, while celebrating the 75th anniversary of the arrival of the Sisters of St. Joseph of Carondelet in Kansas City, the school became a four-year institution named College of St. Teresa.
 Six years later, it received accreditation from the North Central Association of Colleges and Schools.

 With enrollment increasing, the modern era of Avila began in 1963 when construction began on a much larger new campus in South Kansas City at 119th Street and Wornall Road.
 With the new location came a new name (Avila College), and classes began with the first building only 70 percent complete.

 In 1965, Avila welcomed its first on-campus residents with the completion of Carondelet Hall.
 Another major milestone occurred in 1969, when the university became fully coeducational.
 Varsity athletics, an important aspect of life for many young men and women on campus, began in 1974 and the Mabee Fieldhouse, a modern indoor athletics center, opened in 1982.
 The university’s official nickname was changed to the Eagles in 1990.

-Today, Avila continues to grow as a Catholic univeristy and expand as it continues to offer faith and values-based academic excellence in the spirit of the Sisters of St. Joseph of Carondelet.
+Today, Avila continues to grow as a Catholic university and expand as it continues to offer faith and values-based academic excellence in the spirit of the Sisters of St. Joseph of Carondelet.

 Avila University Traditions

 Throughout Avila’s long history, many traditions have developed that honor the spirit of the campus community.
 From academics and arts to athletics, Avila’s students, faculty and alumni keep these traditions alive.

 Mass of the Holy Spirit